Scott_BioPage.png

 Representative Experience

-• Successfully represented 26-State coalition in Administrative Procedure Act challenge to federal agency action on immigration.
+• Successfully represented 26-State coalition in U.S. Supreme Court challenge to federal executive action on immigration.
 United States v.
 Texas, 579 U.S. 547 (2016) (per curiam).

-• Successfully persuaded Texas Supreme Court to unanimously overrule seven different courts of appeals in holding that a deadline for challenging an agency decision was not jurisdictional.
+• Successfully obtained unanimous Texas Supreme Court victory—overruling seven intermediate appellate courts—to preserve client’s right to challenge an agency decision.
 Tex.
 Mut.
 Ins.
 Co. v.
 Chicas, 593 S.W.3d 284 (Tex.
 2019).

 Technology